Gabbo240900/758151/README.md

 ![download](https://github.com/Gabbo240900/758151/assets/127876439/24d22e10-140e-412f-ac84-9f592998cad9)

-for the other three algorithms the figure is not clear and for this reason, the graph below, a zoom of the previous one, aims to better represent the differences between the models
+For the other three algorithms the figure is not clear and for this reason, the graph below, a zoom of the previous one, aims to better represent the differences between the models

 ![download](https://github.com/Gabbo240900/758151/assets/127876439/41871c6a-bb71-43cd-bc16-3225065c182b)